bvancilku/awesome-data-effectiveness/README.md

 Have you designed systems so that errors in data are noted and can inform future practice?

 ## Reproducibility

 Will anyone else be able to carry out your analysis in your absence?
+Will you be able to carry out your own analysis again in 3 months?

 * Wilson, G., Bryan, J., Cranston, K., Kitzes, J., Nederbragt, L., & Teal, T. K. (2017).
 Good enough practices in scientific computing.
 PLOS Computational Biology, 13(6), e1005510. https://doi.org/10.1371/journal.pcbi.1005510
 * Stodden, V., & Miguez, S. (2014).
 Best Practices for Computational Science: Software Infrastructure and Environments for Reproducible and Extensible Research.
 Journal of Open Research Software, 2(1), e21. https://doi.org/10.5334/jors.ay